 “This is my husband.
 Good luck with him.
 To put it nicely, he’s rhythmically challenged.”
 If you asked any ballroom dance instructor if they ever heard that before, you’d get a good laugh.
 That’s because we hear it every day!
-Of course, many people believe that they have no rhythm.
-The issue really is that they don’t know how to find the beat.
+Of course, many people believe they have no rhythm.
+The issue really is they don’t know how to find the beat.

 To begin with, the beat is the pulse of the music.
-As a matter of fact, it has nothing to do with the tempo (the speed of the music) or the rhythm (how the music is accented).
+And, it has nothing to do with the tempo (the speed of the music) or the rhythm (how the music is accented).

 To be sure, some people have no problem identifying the beat.
 But guess what?
 It’s something you have to learn.
-For most people it doesn’t come naturally; you have to be taught.
+For most people it doesn’t come naturally.

 Speaking of beats, please take a minute to read the Dance Safari post, “My Heart Beats to the Rhythm of Love“.

 The best dance teachers know that no matter how many steps you know, you’ll be considered rhythmically challenged if you can’t find the beat.

 Expressing the music feels great.
 But, it won’t feel good or natural if you struggle to find the beat.
 Embrace the teacher who has the knowledge and courage to keep at it until you get it.
 Working until he or she utters the exact words that will send you to beat heaven.
 And moving with a partner in time with the music is just that – heavenly.